Framework for fluctuating times and counting observables in stochastic excursions: Applications

-The integral vanishes when $n$ is odd, which is expected: because of the structure of the process, the excursion must always have the same number of jumps upwards and downwards.
+The integral vanishes when $n$ is odd, which is expected: because of the structure of the process, the excursion must always have the same number of jumps upward and downward.
 When $n$ is even we get

-Plugging this back in Eq.~\eqref{98179818971} yields an analytical formula to evalute the activity distribution:
+Plugging this back in Eq.~\eqref{98179818971} yields an analytical formula to evaluate the activity distribution:

 With the distribution at hand, evaluating the average following Eq.~\eqref{activity_average} gives

 while variance from Eq.~\eqref{activity_variance} yields

 and both diverge when $r\to 1$, as expected.